-CTX_XDL_DOTNET_RUNTIME_PATH=path-to-install-dotnet-runtime – The path to install .NET Runtime 6.0 for supporting the new broker agent service (
+CTX_XDL_DOTNET_RUNTIME_PATH=path-to-install-dotnet-runtime – The path to install .NET Core Runtime 3.1 for supporting the new broker agent service (

 ctxvda).
 The default path is /usr/bin.

-CTX_XDL_DESKTOP_ENVIRONMENT=gnome/gnome-classic/mate – Specifies the GNOME, GNOME Classic, or MATE desktop environment to use in sessions.
+CTX_XDL_DESKTOP_ENVIRONMENT=gnome/mate – Specifies the GNOME or MATE desktop environment to use in sessions.
 If you leave the variable unspecified, the desktop currently installed on the VDA is used.
 However, if the currently installed desktop is MATE, you must set the variable value to mate.

 You can also change the desktop environment for a target session user by completing the following steps:

-.Xclientsfile under the $HOME/<username> directory on the VDA.
-If you are using Amazon Linux 2, create an
+.xsessionfile under the $HOME/<username> directory on the VDA.

 - Share the 700 file permission with the target session user.